Nurse Practitioner

 - Next start: see program details

-This primary health care program will prepare you to diagnose and treat common illnesses and injuries in clients of all ages.
-When you graduate, you will be ready to provide care in settings such as primary care offices or community health centres.
+This program will prepare you to diagnose and treat common illnesses and injuries in clients across the lifespan and in a diversity of clinical settings When you graduate, you will be ready to provide care in settings such as primary care offices, community health centres, and other clinical settings.

-Please note that this program does not prepare nurse practitioners to work in acute care settings or to focus on a clinical specialty.
-Nurse practitioners holding a license in a specialty other than Family-All-Ages may be eligible to complete the post-masters diploma program and should contact the program director to inquire about this option.
+Nurse practitioners holding a license in a specialty other than Family-All-Ages may be eligible to complete the Post-Master's diploma program and should contact the program director to inquire about this option.

 Clinical practicums

-Your clinical practicums are completed during each of the life-stage courses.
-All clinical practice must be completed in Canada and you must hold current registered nurse licensure in the province where you are completing your clinical practice program.
+Your clinical practicums will be completed across a variety of settings for a total of 800 clinical hours completed over the program.
+All clinical practice must be completed in Canada, and you must hold current registered nurse licensure in the province where you are completing your clinical practice program.

 Resources and links